illume/nodejs_jquery_templating/README.rst

 - client.json is given to your function in yourServerSide on the client side.

 - server.json is given to server side version of the function.
+It appears in window._jsonData.